jaysylvester/citizen/README.md

 #### Startup configuration

-You can also pass your app's configuration directly to citizen through `app.start()`.
+You can set your app's configuration at startup through `app.start()`.
 If there is a config file, the startup config will extend the config file.
 If there's no config file, the startup configuration extends the default citizen config.

-    // Start an HTTPS server with a PFX file and add a custom namespace for your app's database config app.start({
+    // Start an HTTPS server with a PFX file app.start({
       citizen: {
         http: {